Student Access and Safety Training

 - Faculty member discusses the request with his/her department chair.

-- Faculty member and student complete and submit the appropriate forms (SNS&M Student Lab Access Forms).
+- Faculty member and student complete and submit the appropriate forms (CNS&M Student Lab Access Forms).

 - Student schedules and attends appropriate training session(s).
 These sessions will be designed and conducted by Ms. Jennifer Sirbaugh and/or Mr. Dustin Robbins.

 - Ms. Sirbaugh or Mr. Robbins submits the verification of training to accompany the request form.

 - Approval or denial of request is forwarded to faculty member and appropriate department chair.

 - While not required it is recommended that the faculty member review expectations of use and behavior with students.
 Students found to abuse the privilege will have their access revoked and may face discipline outlined in the Student Handbook.

 - All students are expected to abide by the policies outlined in the Student Handbook and failure to do so will result in revocation of access.
 This would include producing identification as requested by a member of the College of Natural Sciences and Mathematics faculty or staff, members of the University Police, or any faculty or staff member.

 - Lab safety and securing are to be practiced at all times.

 - Faculty members are required to provide contact information and assume the responsibility for the students.
 If the faculty member is not on campus and in the building where the student is working the faculty member must identify another faculty member willing to accept the responsibility for the student(s) in the lab.
 If a faculty member is not available the students must leave the laboratory.